doocs/leetcode/solution/0600-0699/0607.Sales Person/README_EN.md

 | name        | varchar |
 | city        | varchar |
 +-------------+---------+
-In SQL, com_id is the primary key column for this table.
+com_id is the primary key (column with unique values) for this table.
 Each row of this table indicates the name and the ID of a company and the city in which the company is located.
 </pre>